Making homemade pretzels is so easy when you use your bread machine. Bread Machine Pretzels are soft and chewy just like vendor style pretzels.

 - Using large slotted ladle remove pretzels and transfer to baking sheet.

-- Prepare egg wash by whisking together egg with 1 teaspoon of water.
+- Prepare egg wash by whisking together egg with 1 tsp of water.

 - Brush pretzels with egg wash.
 Sprinkle with coarse salt.
 My favorite is coarse sea salt.